 C. Membership Dues/Fees

-1- Annual dues for 2017-2018 are subject to change as lands are added/expenses are increased.
+1 - Annual dues for 2017-2018 are subject to change as lands are added/expenses are increased.
 Annual dues cover the period from March 1st thru February 15th and include use of the camp, deer, turkey, squirrel, rabbit and quail hunting.
 Alabama law allows for the overlapping of some seasons, however, we are a deer hunting club, therefore, there will be no hunting of any other game during deer season.
-NO COON HUNTING ON ANY CLUB PROPERTY AT ANY TIME.
 Campers using the campground will be subject to a pro-rated electrical bill for their part of the additional electricity.

-2- To ensure your space in Hillcrest Hunting Club, Inc., LLC for the upcoming season, please advise Hunt Master Bob Stone of your intentions by February 15th.
-One half of your dues will be due March 15, 2017 and the balance will be due on May 31, 2017.
-(If you need, or prefer, to pay your dues on a monthly basis this will be o.k., just let our treasurer know and be sure the full membership is paid on or before May 31, 2017 or you will not be allowed to hunt!)
-Our leases with RMS, Miller and Mr. Giles are due on June 15, 2017.
+2 - To ensure your space in Hillcrest Hunting Club, Inc., LLC for the upcoming season, please advise Hunt Master Bob Stone of your intentions by February 15th.
+One half of your dues will be due March 15, 2018 and the balance will be due on May 31, 2018.
+(If you need, or prefer, to pay your dues on a monthly basis this will be o.k., just let our treasurer know and be sure the full membership is paid on or before May 31, 2018 or you will not be allowed to hunt!)
+Our leases with RMS and Mr. Giles are due on June 15, 2018.

-4-Campers are to pay the estimated electric bill, (March-February), in advance with the understanding that an additional amount may be due or refunded.
+4 - Campers are to pay the estimated electric bill, (March-February), in advance with the understanding that an additional amount may be due or refunded.
 There will be no holding of camper spots without paying.
 Refer to the Hillcrest Hunting Club Inc. Campground Rules & Guide, Appendix A, for additional details and information.

 D. Family Members and Guests

-3- Members may not have more than one (1) guest (hunting or non-hunting) per hunt.
+4 - Members may not have more than one (1) guest (hunting or non-hunting on plots) per hunt.

-4- Each paid membership allows 3 guest passes (hunting or non-hunting) for each hunting season.
+5 - Each paid membership allows 3 guest passes (hunting or non-hunting on plots) for each hunting season.
 Deer (3), Turkey (3) and Small Game (3).

-5- A fee of $50.00 per calendar day for all game will be charged for guests.
+6 - A fee of $50.00 per calendar day for all game will be charged for guests, hunting or nob-hunting.
 (No split days.)
 When you bring a guest, you, the member are totally responsible for that guest and his/her actions, fines, fees and forms.
 There will be no fee for guest fishing.
-(All guests (hunting or non-hunting), both paid and Immediate Family members, share in your total membership inclusion of 3 bucks and 5 does.)
+(All guests (hunting or non-hunting), both paid and Immediate Family members, share in your total membership inclusion of 3 bucks and 3 antlerless deer.)

-Each guest (hunting or non-hunting) must sign in Guest Book.
+Each guest (hunting or non-hunting) guest must sign in Guest Book.

-Each (hunting or non-hunting) guest is allowed one (1) deer harvest per season annually.
-(Buck or doe.)
+Each hunting guest is allowed one (1) deer harvest per season annually.
+(Buck or antlerless deer.)

-Each (hunting or non-hunting) guest must pay the hunting fee before their hunt.
+Each hunting guest must pay the hunting fee before their hunt.